cube-js/cube/docs/Schema/pre-aggregations.md

 Note that by default, Cube.js materializes the pre-aggregration query results as new tables in the source database.
 For external pre-aggregations, these source tables are temporary - once downloaded and uploaded to the external database, they are cleaned-up.

+## Read Only Data Source Pre-Aggregations

-However, it may not be possible to stage pre-aggregation query results in materialized tables in the source database like this - for example, if the driver doesn't support it, or if your source database is read-only.
+In some cases it may not be possible to stage pre-aggregation query results in materialized tables in the source database like this - for example, if the driver doesn't support it, or if your source database is read-only.
 To fallback to a strategy where the pre-aggreation query results are downloaded without first being materialized, set the `readOnly` param of [driverFactory](@cubejs-backend-server-core#driver-factory) in your configuration:

 ```javascript
 const CubejsServer = require('@cubejs-backend/server');